 Increasing numbers of individuals and businesses now use the Internet to search for information, communicate with others, conduct business and seek entertainment.
 With the recent explosion of Internet activity, an industry of Internet software companies has emerged.
 These companies develop software to perform or support Web-enabled interaction, whether between businesses or between businesses and consumers.
 We focus on the Internet software market because we believe it exhibits the high-growth, intense competition and short product lifecycles that create a demand for our services.
-Forrester Research estimates that the market for Internet professional services will grow from \$5.4 billion in 1998 to \$32.7 billion in 2002, representing a compound annual growth rate of 56.9%.
+Forrester Research estimates that the market for Internet professional services will grow from \$5.4 billion in 1998 to \$32.7 billion in 2002.